-Red Kuri Squash Soup is rich, creamy and dreamy.
-Savory with a subtle touch of sweetness, and a little heat, it’s perfect for a fall and winter first or main course.
+Rich, creamy and dreamy, my roasted Red Kuri Squash Soup is savory with a subtle touch of sweetness, and a little heat.

-How to Cook Red Kuri Squash
+Cooking Red Kuri Squash

 Like most winter squash, there are all sorts of way to cook Red Kuri.
 It’s can be roasted whole, cut and roasted, cut and sautéed, cut and steamed.

-I like roasting it for most Red Kuri Squash recipes -- and that's the first step to make this delicious soup.
+I like roasting it for most Red Kuri recipes -- and that's the first step to make this delicious soup.

-How to Make Red Kuri Squash Soup
+How to Make the Soup

 - Remove the skin from the flesh.
 It should separate pretty easily.